grandeurdev/arduino-sdk/README.md

 ### Device Parms

 *Parms* are *the directly controllable* variables.
 In the previous air conditioner example, its state and the temperature dial would be opted for *parms* category.

-### Subscription

-*Subscription* is the way by which a node in a consumer-device pair shows its interest in some device variables.
-Whenever an update occurs in those variables, the subscribing node is notified about it.

-### Topic

-*Topics* are the device *variables that can be [subscribed][subscription]*.
-For example, a *consumer* may want to be notified if air conditioner's power consumption changed or if a *device* turned off for some reason.

 [Grandeur Technologies]: https://grandeur.tech "Grandeur Technologies"
 [Grandeur Cloud]: https://cloud.grandeur.tech "Grandeur Cloud"